 |appr.
 1tsp||cold water|

 You need non-stick cupcake casings or fairy cake casings (6 large ones, 12 smaller ones).
-If you use a muffin tray or regular casings, you need some extra butter to grease them and some ground almonds or gf breadcrumbs to flour the tins/casings to keep them from sticking.
+If you use a muffin tray or regular casings, you need some extra fat to grease them and some ground almonds or gf breadcrumbs to flour the muffin tin to keep them from sticking.
 If you can, use sturdied casings as the batter is quite heavy.
 When using lighter fairy cake casings, it is a good idea to support them in a muffin tray if you have one or use two casings on top of each other instead of just using one for some extra support.

-- Shift the flour(s), psyllium husk and baking powder into a separate bowl.
+- Shift the flour(s) and baking powder into a separate bowl.

 - Add the chopped almonds and cardamom and mix together.